ullibniss/INNO-Unix-Internet-Applications/CIA_Lab_4_Fedorov_Alexey.md

 ![image](https://github.com/user-attachments/assets/01ed1f5b-1b3f-45b6-9c80-b813136602d9)

-Next I implemented `nginx.conf` to serve two different sites.
+After that, I configured the `nginx.conf` file to host and serve two distinct websites.

 ![image](https://github.com/user-attachments/assets/c1fd1050-8d23-46bc-a2f7-1556fc294904)

 ## 1.4 Check the configuration syntax, start the daemon and enable it at boot time.

-Let's test it.
-I will use `curl` for this purpose.
-But firstly I need to check syntax and up nginx.
+Let’s test it.
+I’ll use curl to verify the setup.
+But before that, I need to check the Nginx configuration syntax and restart the Nginx service to apply the changes.

 `sudo ./nginx -t`